masasam/dotfiles/README.md

 - To protect data

-   Sylpheed configuration file
+   Sylpheed configuration file and mail data.

-   Mail data used for gmail in dropbox

-   As mail arrives, it will be synchronized to dropbox so you do not have to think about backup
+   As mail arrives, it will be synchronized to dropbox so you do not have to think about backup.

 Do not forget to make dropbox 2 step verification.